smerth/gatsby-theme-project/docs/gatsby-theme-development.md

 Another expample would be to override the colors tokens

-@ `gatsby-site/src` create `gatsby-theme-mdx` folder
+@ `gatsby-site/src` create `gatsby-theme-main` folder

 anything placed in this new folder will override the file found in the `theme/src` folder.

-So lets override `gatsby-theme-mdx/src/tokens/color.js` by placing a `colors.js` file at `gatsby-site/src/gatsby-theme-mdx/tokens/`
+So lets override `gatsby-theme-main/src/tokens/color.js` by placing a `colors.js` file at `gatsby-site/src/gatsby-theme-main/tokens/`

 In this new `colors.js` file we can change the colors.